 This resource melds poetry with drama to help your students to express themselves through writing.
 It is designed for use with students in Year 9 or above.
-If you are using the summer school sequence as a transition resource, please note that it should used with students transitioning from Year 9 to Year 10.
+If you are using the sequence as a transition resource, please note that it should used with students transitioning from Year 9 to Year 10.

 What is monologue jam?